-3 TEST AND YIELD LEARNING
+TEST AND YIELD LEARNING

 In addition to the normal sorting function, test provides the essential feedback loop for understanding the characteristics of manufactured chips.
-Test must continue development of its capabilities to support failure root cause determination, cost-effective defect isolation, process measurements and design-process sensitivities.
+Test must increase its capabilities to support failure root cause determination, cost-effective defect isolation, process measurements and design-process sensitivities.

-3.1 ELECTRICAL TEST-BASED DIAGNOSIS
+ELECTRICAL-TEST-BASED DIAGNOSIS

 Test-based-learning is needed for both (1) defects and (2) parametrics and variability.
 Defect-learning is needed for both random and systematic defects (see "Defects and Failure Mechanisms").
 Test-structure-based defect learning methods suffer from both traditional area-related limitations and by the number of physical design configurations they are able to cover.
-As susceptibility to localized failures becomes a function of complexities that include OPC algorithms, nearby shapes and neighborhood densities, it is increasingly necessary to base learning on product-test diagnosis, which inherently reflects the physical design configurations of importance to the product.
+As susceptibility to localized failures becomes a function of complexities that include OPC algorithms, nearby shapes and neighborhood densities, it is increasingly attractive to base learning on product-test diagnosis, which inherently reflects the physical design configurations of importance to the product.

-Parametric-related feedback is needed for (1) device and interconnects parameters and (2) design-process interactions.
+Parametric-related feedback is needed for (1) device and interconnect parameters and (2) design-process interactions.
 Measurement of device and interconnect parameters have traditionally relied upon test structures, especially scribe line FETs and interconnect resistance and capacitance monitors.
 Increasing across-chip variation (intra-die variability) enhances the negative impact of scribe-line-to-chip offsets.
 Moreover, test structures are limited by the number of physical and electrical configurations they are able to cover.
-As circuit parametrics are increasingly affected by such configurations, it becomes necessary to base learning on product test.
-Embedded, distributed monitor circuits such as thermal and VDD sensors and process-monitoring ring oscillators are now standard on microprocessor-class ICs and can be used to help diagnose parametric fails and understand variability.
-Understanding variability includes unraveling the structure of variations into spatial and cross-parameter components (variation in transistor length, Vt, source-drain resistance, etc.) The spatial component includes both die-to-die and within-die components.
-The resulting understanding can be used to improve yield in at least three ways.
-One is feedback to the manufacturing process for corrective action.
-Another is input to design via modeling.
-A third is input to post-manufacture adaptive operational control.
-Note that product test is a critical component of this process in that correlation between embedded structures and product power/performance is necessary to prioritize corrective actions.
-Cross-parameter variations, potentially including a spatial component, are important to analog/RF circuits, as well as digital.
-Methods for understanding/characterizing the manufacturing process and operating environment that are sensitive enough for analog/RF are needed.
-Embedded monitors are also valuable in that they can provide parametric data when scribe line data is not available or available on only limited sites, owing to test cost or because of limited data access for fabless chip producers.
-Note that embedded monitors may increase in importance as modeling capabilities relied upon during design fail to keep pace with technology changes and more parametric problems reach the test floor.
+As circuit parametrics are increasingly affected by such configurations, it becomes attractive to base learning on product test.
+Monitor circuits such as thermal and VDD sensors and process-monitoring ring oscillators are increasingly being embedded and distributed on-chip and can be used to help diagnose parametric fails and understand variability.
+Such circuits may increase in importance as modeling capabilities relied upon during design fail to keep pace with technology changes and more parametric problems reach the test floor.
 Product test is uniquely well-suited to provide feedback on design-process interactions, including those leading to noise-related fails, such as power-grid-droop and crosstalk fails.
-Adaptive circuit operation that tailors operating conditions (frequency, voltage, possibly body bias) to operational load is synergistic in that it too leads chip manufacturers to embed distributed sensors on chip.
-At the same time, it makes test's job more difficult because it leads to decreased guard bands during operation.
-That in turn makes it all the more important for test to detect subtle failure mechanisms and to provide yield-learning feedback based on those detections.
+Product-test-based parametric yield-learning is a relatively immature area in need of significant progress.